DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 * click through the Installation
 * pick admin user and set password
 * login, shutdown
-* ESXi - edit VM, add other device, PCI device, <should be listed HBA card>
+* ESXi - edit VM, add other device, PCI device, should be listed HBA card thats passthrough so that truenas has direct disks access

 </details>